The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/README.md

 ## Suggested Readings
-Some initial readings that we think are useful regarding why and how we might contest AI (we'll keep this updated).
+Some initial readings that we think are useful on why and how we might contest AI (we'll keep this updated).

 + Bonini, T., & Treré, E. (2024).
 [Algorithms of resistance](https://direct.mit.edu/books/oa-monograph/5721/Algorithms-of-ResistanceThe-Everyday-Fight-against): The everyday fight against platform power.
 Mit Press.
 + Hao, K. ([2025](https://www.penguin.co.uk/books/460331/empire-of-ai-by-hao-karen/9780241678923)).
 Empire of AI: Inside the reckless race for total domination.
 Random House.